tbsdvl/react-launchpad/README.md

 });
 ```

-jest will mock axios http requests, in this example it expects a response object from <a href="https://reactjs.org/">https://reactjs.org/</a>
+jest will mock axios http requests, in this example it expects a response object after making a GET request to <a href="https://reactjs.org/">https://reactjs.org/</a>

 At your react-launchpad app's root directory, enter ```npm run test``` to run the test suites in your ```__tests__``` directory.